 The PCL to PDF transform converts Hewlett Packard Printer Control Language (PCL) print files into Adobe PDF documents.
 The term PCL refers to the compound data stream used by the Hewlett Packard (HP) printers.
 The transform accepts most PCL 4 or 5 designed for HP desktop printers; the transform does not support the HP PGL or HP Deskjet formats.
-The PDF output can be viewed at the Windows client by using Adobe Acrobat or Adobe Acrobat Approval.
-The PDF output can also be viewed at a Web browser by using an Adobe PDF viewer.

-To run the PCL to PDF transform when loading PCL input files into the system, set the Data Type on the View Information page to PDF and set the Indexer on the Indexing Information page to Xenos.
-Specify processing parameters on the Indexing Information page.
+The PDF output can be viewed at the Windows client by using the Adobe Business Tools.
+The PDF output can be viewed at the Web browser by using the Acrobat plug-in.
+To run the PCL to PDF conversion in OnDemand, set the Data Type on the View Information page to PDF and set the Indexer on the Indexing Information page to Xenos.
+You must also specify processing parameters on the Indexing Information page.